shubhamnag14/Google-foobar-2020/README.md

 # Google-foobar-challenge

-I encounterd this google foobar challenge when I
+I encounterd this google foobar challenge when I was

 For **FUN** and **EDUCATION** only.